 Neurosphere culture of neural progenitor cells from the adult SVZ and hippocampus

-NOTE: The dissection protocol presented here is based on work by Walker and Kempermann, and a detailed protocol for the dissection of neural progenitor cells from adult mice is available elsewhere14.
+NOTE: The dissection protocol presented here is based on work by Walker and Kempermann, and a detailed protocol for the dissection of neural progenitor cells from adult mouse SVZ and hippocampal dentate gyrus is available elsewhere14.
 Culture conditions have been modified from Babu and colleagues15.
 Adult female C57BL/6 mice aged 8–12 weeks were used.

 In a biological safety cabinet, prepare the culture medium (neural basal medium) supplemented with neural stem cell proliferation supplement, 2 mM glutamine, 20 ng/mL epidermal growth factor (EGF), 10 ng/mL basic fibroblast growth factor (bFGF), and 2 µg/mL heparin.

 Euthanize two mice by CO2 inhalation.
 Alternatively, anesthetize the mice according to institutional guidelines and immediately euthanize them by cervical dislocation.
 Spray their heads with 70% ethanol and decapitate them.
-Transfer each head to a sterile tube containing Hank’s balanced salt solution (HBSS) with 1x penicillin/streptomycin solution (P/S).
+Transfer each head to a sterile tube containing Hank’s balanced salt solution (HBSS) with 1X penicillin/streptomycin solution (P/S).

 Perform dissections in a laminar flow hood under a dissection microscope.